OnlineJobVacanciesESSnetBigData/SURS_DomainScraper/Technical-documentation-Run_Scrape.md

+# Technical documentation for use of Python module Run_Scrape

 This document is a documentation file for the Python module **Run_Scrape.py**.
 This module runs in Python 3.4 or above. ***Note:** this process needs a Mozilla Firefox browser and a geckodriver executable.
 For more information check the document Scrape.doc.*

 The **Run_Scrape.py** module is comprised by a set of rules, which run, edit, and save scraped data from the job board at the http://www.jobportal.com domain.
 The main work is done by the **Scrape.py** module.